 The game requirements recommend having 100 GB of free space.
 It also recommends having an SSD over an HDD.

-In other words, the type of hard drive you have, would not affect the game performance.
+In other words, the type of hard drive you have would not affect the game’s performance.
 Why?
-That is because like all programs and games, once they are loaded, they utilize the RAM as the storage instead of the hard drive.
+That is because, like all programs and games, they utilize the RAM as the storage instead of the hard drive once they are loaded.

-When given a choice, I always recommend having an SSD for your next PC build.
-A good Gen 3 NVMe SSD can still cost about 4 times as much as an HDD.
-Meaning a Gen 3 500GB NVMe SSD can cost as much as a 2TB HDD.
+When given a choice, I recommend having an SSD for your next PC build.
+A good Gen 3 NVMe SSD can cost about four times as much as an HDD.
+A Gen 3 500GB NVMe SSD can cost as much as a 2TB HDD.

-But if you value higher performance than higher storage capacity, then SSDs are the way to go.
+But if you value higher performance than higher storage capacity, SSDs are the way to go.

 It should be noted that there are types of SSD as well the following tables highlights this: